 Upon receiving authorization from SARC for respite, you can:

-Designate your own respite worker. (this can be your parent, adult child, aunt/uncle, friend, neighbor - - - anyone you trust and is capable of caring for your child/adult with special needs).
+Designate your own respite worker (this can be the consumers’ grandparent, adult sibling, aunt/uncle, friend, neighbor - - - anyone you trust and is capable of caring for your child/adult with special needs).
 The Regional Center does not pay the consumers’ parent for care.

 Call SLS and request a respite worker contact you.